 Step 2: Add Bitcoin to your Wallet

 Now that you have a bitcoin wallet you need to put some bitcoins in it.
 It is not really necessary; your account can be empty as well.
-You can go to bitcoins Official website and Buy Coins using Credit card or Bank Account.
+You can go to bitcoins Official website and Buy Coins using a Credit card or Bank Account.

 Always remember to make a backup of your private key because without it you cannot access your wallet with it.
 And in case your device gets stolen you cannot access your account without your private key.